rjnorthrow/atk/README.md

 called something like `AmigaTestKit-ae428d4.zip`, then this is the very latest version, newer than the current release.
 The seven character identifier is the short `git` ID from the `HEAD`

+This is a multi-architecture build, it should work on any fairly recent Raspberry Pi, PC or Mac

 Older versions
 --------------